 - “How did you manage to get out with her?“

 - “They were questioning him, doing some paper work.
-She was lying in her crib in the living room.
-No one was paying any attention to me.
-The mother was already dead so I was of no more use.
-I said I would examine the baby; the father didn’t even react.
-He was too busy trying to explain what had happened.
-I was turning my back to them, still had my shawl on because it was the end of my shift and I was on my way home.
-I just picked her up and walked out of the door, saying I was going to get something in the ambulance downstairs.
+She was lying in her crib near the front door.
+No one was paying any attention to her.
+I looked at the dead mother and something snapped in me.
+I said out loud that I was leaving because it was the end of my shift and I was of no more use as the mother was already dead.
+Nobody reacted as the father was trying to explain what had happened.
+I was turning my back to them so, as I went for the door, I just picked her up and wrapped her in the blanket she was covered with.
 Once I was in the street I just walked off.
 I didn’t have a plan.
 Then I remembered that your clandestine bar was just around the corner.
 That’s when I called you…“

-- “Oh my…Diane…what are you going to do?
+- “Oh my…Diana…what are you going to do?
 They are probably looking for her by now.“

 - “I don’t care; I couldn’t leave this angel alone with a man like that.
 You should have seen him.
 And the state of their place…I’ve seen too much lately; it had to stop.“

-Yolande sighed heavily and said: “I’m not sure that was your call Diane…” She looked around the room, apologetically.
-“Well you can stay here until you have it figured out…welcome to illegality my dear.“
+Yolande sighed heavily and said: “I’m not sure that was your call Diana…” She looked around the room, apologetically.
+“Well you can stay with me until you have it figured out…welcome to illegality my dear.“